Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Related Works

 In the past decades, various handcrafted numerical strategies are proposed to achieve multi-exposure fusion.
 These schemes can be roughly divided into transform-based, gradient-based, weighting-based, and patch-based methods.
 In detail, transform-based schemes first extract features and introduce fusion strategies based on the informativeness measurement.
 Diverse multi-scale transformations are developed to comprehensively utilize the principled features from each scale, such as wavelet transform~\cite{lewis2007pixel}, contourlet transform~\cite{qiguang2006novel}, pyramid transform~\cite{shen2014exposure} and dense invariant transform~\cite{liu2015dense}.
 For instance, guided filters~\cite{li2013image} is proposed to decompose images into base and details parts on the spatial domain.
 By introducing the weighted average technique, this method can fuse the consistent feature comprehensively for various fusion scenarios, including multi-exposure, multi-focus, and multi-modal image fusion.
 Another representative technique is the Gaussian pyramids transform~\cite{li2017pixel}, which fuse source images to enhance the under/over-exposed regions progressively.

 Patch-based methods~\cite{ma2017robust,ma2015multi,li2020fast} are robust for the fusion scenarios but suffer from artifacts and blurred boundaries.
 Ma \textit{et al.}~\cite{ma2017robust,ma2015multi} introduced a patch-based method to measure the structural information and use the decomposition strategy to extract the richest features to form the fused images.
 Kou \textit{et al.}~\cite{kou2017multi,kou2018edge} present the gradient-domain smoothing to realize edge preservation instead of Gaussian smoothing and avoid the inference of halo artifacts.
 Furthermore, tone-mapping-based methods are developed to achieve HDR construction with various LDR images.
 Sparse representation methods~\cite{yan2017high,wang2014exposure} are widely utilized for multi-exposure image fusion.
 These schemes utilize the overcomplete dictionary to capture the features of source images and fuse the features utilized by the corresponding sparse coefficients.
-These methods benefit from the extraction of sharp structures and abundant textures.
-Traditional numerical schemes rely on the handcrafted feature extraction and inflexible fusion strategies.
 In this way, traditional schemes cannot adequately perform for challenging fusion scenarios (\textit{e.g.,} extreme exposure variation).
 Moreover, these schemes are also limited by the huge computation resource and the fusion performance can be reduced drastically when facing large exposure intervals.